Scroll down for my books and technical papers.

 The Fundamentals of Complex System Sustainment >>

 I have several published papers and presentations on a useful management model to keep any long-lived, complex system viable.
 Presentation topics include sustainment risk systems, affordable system assessment, history of long-lived complex systems and their future, and each team member a leader.
 Presentations vary from 1 hour on a sub-topic to a half-day tutorial on the entire subject.
 Click here for a sample where I discuss the fundamentals.
 I recently gave a 2 hour tutorial on this topic at the INCOSE Western States Regional Conference that went quite well.
+But I must say the most fun I have had was presenting this topic to the Los Angeles AIAA Planetary Defense Against Asteroids conference.

 BOOKS BOOKS BOOKS